Monotone101/codepath_assignments/READMEhoneypot.md

 **Summary:** What does this honeypot simulate and do for a security researcher?

 Amun works by emulating a number of vulnerability modules,monitoring ports, and logging shellcode and downloads away for later analysis.
 What amun do for a security researcher is that it serves as a research tool that can track what hackers are trying to do.
+It is a low-interaction honeypot, following the concepts of Nepenthes but extending it with more sophisticated emulation and easier maintenance.

 <img src="Honeypot5.gif">